 These processes are used in the world of science, but they can also be used to capture photographs that impress the world.
 To obtain excellent quality micro photography, you must consider the object’s structure, color, composition, and content.

-In photography, the object that you visualize through the microscope is an object of beauty, which is open to different fields of appreciation and compression.
+In photography, the object you visualize through the microscope is an object of beauty, which is open to different fields of appreciation and compression.
 Science and art are combined under this device.

-Once you have all the devices and the object that has catches your curiosity, apply the following steps to have an impressive and low-cost microphotography:
+Once you have all the devices and the object that has catches your curiosity, apply the following steps to have impressive and low-cost microphotography: